 Suspended April 22, 2015

 Starting up a gaming channel is so bad I can’t tell if it’s a troll or not.
 There’s almost no information, yet there’s still a massive wall of rambling text in broken English.
 The rewards are total garbage. $5 is simply labeled as “Wow that’s a gold name for you” and the $10 pledge is the same, but with platinum instead of gold.
-And no, there is no explanation for what that’s supposed to mean.
+No, there is no explanation for what that’s supposed to mean.

 There are no videos, and the only image is a generic thumbnail with a bunch of console’s logos.
 There’s no way to get any idea how good or interesting these guys are, and no indication of what kinds of games they’re going to be playing or what kind of videos they’ll be making.
 Here’s my tip: if you want to see good gaming videos, look no farther than Cliqist’s Youtube channel.
-Not that I know those guys, I’m not affiliated with them in any way, just saying.

 Help me get bloodborne collectors editon!
 Please 😀 – Blake Marriott